milaboratory/docs/docs/mixcr/reference/mixcr-export.md

 `--prepend-columns`
 : Added columns will be inserted before default columns.
 By default columns will be added after default columns

+`--not-covered-as-empty`
+: Export not covered regions as empty text.

 `-f, --force-overwrite`
 : Force overwrite of output file(s).